Kanwar Pal Gujjar: Life and career

-Gujjar was born on 8 May 1960 in Bahadurpur to Chandan Singh and Jagwati Devi.
-He did matriculation from Haryana Board of School Education, Bhiwani in 1976-1977 and then pursued Bachelor of Arts from Mukund Lal College Yamunanagar, Kurukshetra University in 1979, but dropped out in the second year.
+Gujjar was born to a Hindu Gujjar family on 8 May 1960 in Bahadurpur to father Chandan Singh and mother Jagwati Devi.
+He did matriculation from Haryana Board of School.

+Education, Bhiwani in 1976-1977 and then pursued Bachelor of Arts from Mukund Lal College Yamunanagar, Kurukshetra University in 1979, but dropped out in the second year.
 Gujjar is married to Sunita Gujjar, with whom he has two daughters and a son, Nischal Chaudary.

 He became MLA twice.
 He was elected MLA in 2000 when INLD-BJP ruled the state.